AmirHoseinSafari/Genotype-collector-and-SNP-dataset-creator/README.md

 # genotypeCollector
-Collecting Genotypes from ENA and make their SNPs
+In this code, we do the following thing:
+1_ We download the .fastq files from ENA for each isolate.
+2_ We find the SNPs for each isolate by using the bwa-mem and then samtools and GATK.
+3_ We create a binary table.
+Each row represents an isolate and each column represents the SNP.

 ## dataCollector.py
-In this code by using the Genotypes id in the "FILE_NAME".txt file we will download its .fastq files from ENA databese
+In this code by using the isolate id in the "FILE_NAME".txt file we will download its .fastq files from ENA databese

 ## SNP.py
-In this code by using the Genotypes id in the "FILE_NAME".txt file and its .fastq files we will make its SNP using bwa and samtools and GATK and get the common SNP of both files and store in ("Final_" + id + ".vcf")
+In this code by using the isolate id in the "FILE_NAME".txt file and its .fastq files we will find its SNP using bwa-mem and samtools and GATK and get the common SNP of both files and store in ("Final_" + id + ".vcf")

-If the code fail in make SNP of special Genotype, the id will be write in the "missIdForSNP.txt"
+If the code fail in make SNP of special isolate, the id will be write in the "missIdForSNP.txt"

 By calling preprocessing() function you will get the ( "Final_" + id + "_table.csv" ) file which contatin "pos, ref, alt" for each SNP